20 Works of Art You Must See (and Where to Find Them)

 So says Vladimir Nabokov.
 What the great Russian author meant, essentially, is that art is subjective.
 And he's not wrong.
 Art is in the eye of the beholder — which is precisely what makes it universal.

 So what are these essential works of art?
-Professor Carol Krinsky, an American architectural historian and Professor of Western Art at New York University, has offered picks for 20 of the most impressive works of art — including paintings, sculptures and architecture — that you must see in your lifetime.
+Professor Carol Krinsky, an American architectural historian and Professor of Western Art at New York University, has offered picks for 20 of the most impressive works of art — including paintings, sculptures and architecture — that you must see at least once in your lifetime.

 20. “Sunday Afternoon on La Grande Jatte,” Georges Seurat (1884)